An asymptotic radius of convergence for the Loewner equation and simulation of $SLE_k$ traces via splitting: Introduction

 Finally, we shall discretize $SLE_{\kappa}$ traces using Ninomiya-Victoir (or Strang) splitting.
 Although this approach will also be limited in terms of pathwise accuracy, it will have additional advantages when one considers the weak convergence of the numerical solution.
 This is because the Ninomiya-Victoir scheme achieves a $O(h^{2})$ weak convergence rate (where $h$ denotes the step size used) for SDEs that have sufficiently regular vector fields.
 To the best of our knowledge, the methods proposed by Kennedy in \cite{kennedy2009slesim} and analysed by Tran \cite{tran2015convergence} have not been shown to have such high order weak convergence.
-Furthermore, in our setting, this method preserves the second moment of the backward Loewner diffusion.
-Example code for this method can be found at \href{https://github.com/james-m-foster/sle-simulation}{github.com/james-m-foster/sle-simulation}.
+Moreover in our case, this method preserves second and fourth moments of the backward Loewner diffusion.
+Further strong convergence results for this splitting of $SLE_{\kappa}$ traces are established in \cite{chen2021sleconvergence}.
+Example code for this method can be found at \href{https://github.com/james-m-foster/sle-simulation}{github.com/james-m-foster/sle-simulation}.\medbreak